 footstep1.wav, the name for the downloaded haptic clip will be

 footstep1.haptic.
-This haptic clip is then ready to be played using the Studio frameworks and libraries.
+This haptic clip is then ready to be played using the Studio frameworks, libraries, and plug-ins.